elotroalex/chiens/_texts/translation.md

 - Bornou Sokoto, Benin and Dahomey Sikasso
 - Sikasso
-- I call to assembly: skies and breasts, drizzle
+- I call to assembly: breasts and sky, drizzle
 - and pearls, the sowing, the golden keys.

 - {:.sp} Toussaint.

 - Martinique, Jamaica
 - no mirage or mountaingem
-- can lull to amnesic sleep
+- can lull to amnesia
 - the fire blast, the spoils of blood, the steel song
 - fraternal abysms of Jericho roses  ...